 You may encounter molten metals and other substances as well as hot liquids at the emergency scene.
 Your protective ensemble may not prevent the effects of or penetration of these hazardous substances under all circumstances.
 Molten substances may adhere to portions of your protective ensemble and while staying in place transfer high levels of heat energy through your protective ensemble causing an increased risk for burn injury.
 Similarly, you may come into contact with hot liquids, such as heated water from accumulated hose spray at a firefighting operation.
+Your garment is particularly likely to contact hot water in low-lying layers of the structure that you step into while in the fire structure.
 These liquids may be at temperatures that can burn on contact with little or no warning.
+You must avoid contact with molten substances and hot liquids during firefighting and emergency operations to reduce your risk of death, injuries and burns.